incountry/sdk-nodejs/README.md

 #### Encryption key/secret

-The `GetSecretsCallback` function is used to pass a key or secret used for encryption.

-Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must ensure that you provide a secret/password which follows the modern security best practices and standards.

-The `GetSecretsCallback` function returns either a string representing your secret or an object (we call it `SecretsData`) or a `Promise` which is resolved to that string or object:
+The `getSecrets` storage config option allows you to pass function which will be used to fetch an encryption key(s) or secret.
+This function should return either a string representing your secret or an object (we call it `SecretsData`) or a `Promise` which is resolved to that string or object:

 ```typescript
 type SecretOrKey = {